learn-co-curriculum/dsc-effect-sizes/README.md

 ![png](index_files/index_11_1.png)

 Let's assume for the sake of simplicity that these are the true distributions for the population.
 As you studied earlier, in real life one would never observe the true population distribution.
-You generally have to work with a random sample.
+You generally have to work with a random sample from the population.
 Let's try to work out how different these two groups are with respect to height by calculating un-standardized and standardized effect sizes.

 ## Un-standardized or Simple Effect Size Calculation

 An unstandardized effect size simply tries to find the difference between two groups by calculating the difference between distribution means.
-Here is how you can do it in python.
+Here is how you can do it in Python.

 You can use the `rvs` method from `scipy.stats` to generate a random sample of size 1000 from the population distributions.
 Note that these are totally random and representative samples, with no measurement error.